thundervox/thundervox.github.io/081/yabasic/markdown/creating-a-standalone-program-from-your-yabasic-program.md

 ## Creating a *standalone* program from your yabasic-program

 Sometimes you may want to give one of your yabasic-programs to other people.
-However, what if those other people do not have yabasic installed ?
+However, what if those other people do not have yabasic installed?
 In that case you may create a standalone-program from your yabasic-program, i.e. an executable, that may be executed on its own, standalone, even (and especially!) on computers, that do not have yabasic installed.
 Having created a standalone program, you may pass it around like any other program (e.g. one written in C) and you can be sure that your program will execute right away.

 Such a *standalone*-program is simply created by copying the full yabasic-interpreter and your yabasic-program (plus all the libraries that it may ```import```) together into a single, new program, whose name might be chosen at will (under windows of course it should have the ending ```.exe```).
 If you decide to create a standalone-program, there are three facilities in yabasic, that you may use: